 3. Is There a Way to Help?

 Yes.
 If your dog or cat is suffering from an eye infection, carefully and gently clean away any puss or discharge that you can easily remove.
 If your pet has hard mucous on or around their eyes, see a veterinarian before trying to clean this yourself.
-Take your pet to see the vet if symptoms persist for two or more days, and you’ll likely be given eye drops to use to clear up the infection.
+Take your pet to see the vet if symptoms persist for two or more days, and you’ll likely be given eye drops, like Baytril, to use to clear up the infection.

 4. Is It Serious?